dschnei1/ngs4ecoprod/README.md

 #

 # Citation
-Since this repository has no associated publication please cite via the github link: https://github.com/dschnei1/ngs4ecoprod
+Since this repository currently has no associated publication, please cite it via the GitHub link: https://github.com/dschnei1/ngs4ecoprod